-If a defendant does not move to dismiss the complaint, or the motion to dismiss is denied, the defendant must file a responsive pleading responding to each paragraph of a plaintiff's complaint and containing any affirmative defences the defendant may have.
+If a defendant does not move to dismiss the complaint, or the motion to dismiss is denied, the defendant must file a responsive pleading responding to each paragraph of a plaintiff's complaint and containing any affirmative defences the defendant may have, including a defence of set-off.
 CPLR 3018.
 Defendants may bring counterclaims, which are permissive, (not mandatory), or cross-claims.
 CPLR 3019.